Wedoourbest Child Protection Policy

 - We actively encourage the development and active implementation of child protection policies to all NGOs, groups, and networks in the countries we work through our meetings with them.

-Where possible, children are also included as key stakeholders because we believe that children have the right to speak and be heard.
+Wherever possible, children are also included as key stakeholders because we believe that children have the right to speak and be heard.
 Involving children in the process also enables them to know their right to protection.
 Children are encouraged to have active cooperation, share information and be involved in advocacy initiatives.

 There will be careful regulations about the forms of discipline that can be used.
 Staff and volunteers are strongly encouraged to inform their director when discipline is inappropriate.
 Discipline must be non-violent and non-humiliating.